-The ADS7818 is a 12-bit sampling analog-to-digital converter (A/D) complete with sample/hold, internal 2.5V reference, and synchronous serial interface.
-Typical power dissipation is 11mW at a 500kHz throughput rate.
-The device can be placed into a power down mode which reduces dissipation to just 2.5mW.
-The input range is zero to two times the reference voltage, and the internal reference can be overdriven by an external voltage.
+The ADS7835 is a 12-bit, sampling analog-to-digital converter (A/D) complete with sample-and-hold (S/H), internal 2.5V reference, and synchronous serial interface.
+Typical power dissipation is 17.5mW at a 500kHz throughput rate.
+The device can be placed into a power-down mode which reduces dissipation to just 2.5mW.
+The input range is $-V{REF}$ to $+V{REF}$, and the internal reference can be overdriven by an external voltage.

-Low power, small size, and high-speed make the ADS7818 ideal for battery operated systems such as wireless communication devices, portable multi-channel data loggers, and spectrum analyzers.
-The serial interface also provides low-cost isolation for remote data acquisition.
-The ADS7818 is available in a plastic mini-DIP-8 or an MSOP-8 package and is guaranteed over the -40°C to +85°C temperature range.
+Low power, small size, and high speed make the ADS7835 ideal for battery-operated systems such as wireless communication devices, portable multichannel data loggers, and spectrum analyzers.
+The serial interface also provides low cost isolation for remote data acquisition.
+The ADS7835 is available in an MSOP-8 package and is guaranteed over the -40°C to +85°C temperature range.

-International Airport Industrial Park • Mailing Address: PO Box 11400, Tucson, AZ 85734 • Street Address: 6730 S. Tucson Blvd., Tucson, AZ 85706 • Tel: (520) 746-1111
+International Airport Industrial Park • Mailing Address: PO Box 11400, Tucson, AZ 85734 • Street Address: 6730 S. Tucson Bivd., Tucson, AZ 85706 • Tel: (520) 746-1111